 Does the RACI matrix need to be updated?

-Indeed, in agile or dynamic settings where tasks and roles often shift, the RACI matrix may swiftly lose its relevance, diminishing its efficacy.
+Yes, in dynamic settings where tasks and roles shift, the RACI matrix should be regularly updated to maintain its relevance.

 How can the RACI matrix improve project management?